 - 1/4 +/- teaspoon kala namak (black salt) in addition to the kala namak in the oil free vegan mayo recipe--for more 'eggy' flavor

-- In a large bowl, combine the mayonnaise, lemon juice, nutritional yeast, Dijon mustard, celery seed, onion powder, smoked paprika, turmeric and sea salt.
+- To make the dressing: In a large bowl, combine the mayonnaise, lemon juice, nutritional yeast, Dijon mustard, celery seed, onion powder, smoked paprika, turmeric and sea salt.
 Whisk until well blended and creamy.
 Set aside.

 - When the potatoes are cooled, add them to the bowl with the dressing and gently fold the dressing into the potatoes until well coated.
 Don't over stir, or the potatoes can become mushy.